Accounting Software Estonia 2026: Comparison for OÜ Teams

 How to choose quickly (5 questions)

-1. Do you have VAT?
-If yes, prioritize Estonia-native VAT workflows and reporting.
+1. Are you VAT‑registered (or planning to be)?
+If yes, prioritize Estonia‑native VAT workflows that reconcile in e‑MTA.

-3. Do you need e-invoices?
-If yes, confirm how sending/receiving works (built-in vs operator).
+3. Do you need e‑invoices (Finvoice/Peppol)?
+Confirm how sending/receiving works (built‑in vs operator).

-5. Who will do the accounting?
-If it’s an external accountant, align with their preferred tools and process.
+5. Who closes the month?
+If it’s an external accountant, align on tools and the document handover format early.

 If you’re unsure about #5, start here: How to Choose an Accountant in Estonia.